 - Consider focusing on providing donations that are in good condition but are no longer a fit for you.

 - Please refrain from donating items that are torn, stained, broken or in a damaged state of any kind.

 - Please refrain from donating used bathroom products, used makeup, or used underwear, as they cannot be redistributed due to sanitary reasons.

-Host a Clothing and necessities Drive
+Host Your OWn Clothing and necessities Drive

 Volunteering in Our Sister’s Closet

 Our Sister’s Closet would not be possible without the continuing support of volunteers.
-We are a fast-paced and ever-changing environment, where volunteers do a variety of tasks from sorting the donations we receive, answering phone calls, being personal stylists in appointments and light data entry.
+We are a fast-paced and ever-changing environment, where volunteers do a variety of tasks from sorting the donations we receive, answering phone calls, being personal stylists in appointments, and light data entry.
 Volunteering time to help women find clothing and other items to help them in a time of transition is a tremendously rewarding experience.

 Skills of an ideal Our Sister’s Closet Volunteer:

 - Excellent time management, able to complete a variety of tasks

 - Able to work by themselves and well with others